Stella Diamant, MSc

 Field Assistants – 2016

-Jens Paulsen has been investigating whale shark energetics with MMF in Tanzania for his MSc thesis at the University of Bremen.
+Jens Paulsen was with us in October, he has been investigating whale shark energetics with MMF in Tanzania for his MSc thesis at the University of Bremen.

-The MWSP Team in October 2016 with, from Baleines Rand’eau skippers; Patrick, Fernand and Frank, then from left to right; Stella, Arthur, Juliet, Tanguy and Jens
+The MWSP Team in October 2016 with, from Baleines Rand’eau skippers; Patrick, Black and Frank, then from left to right; Stella, Arthur, Juliet, Tanguy and Jens

-Les Baleines Ass’eau – The Malagasy NGO was founded by Les Baleines Rand’eau to further study and protect marine wildlife in the Nosy Be region.
-The team provided invaluable logistic support necessary to develop the MWSP.
+Mada Megafauna – The Malagasy NGO was founded by Les Baleines Rand’eau in 2016 to further study and protect marine wildlife in the Nosy Be region.
+As our local partner, the team provides invaluable logistic support necessary to ensure the smooth running of the MWSP.

 Madagascar Centre National de Recherches Océanographiques (CNRO) – The National Center for Oceanographic Research in Madagascar, based in Nosy Be.
 The Center provides logistic support for fieldwork.